Witness something majestic: Pragueʼs circus festival Letní Letná 2019

-Have you ever heard of the Letná Park?
+Have you ever heard of Letná Park?
 Situated on a plateau on the top of a hill, the park offers stunning views of the Old Town of Prague.
 The place is truly charming throughout the whole year – in the spring you might enjoy the blooming nature, summer will offer some warm romantic nights, in the fall the park turns into bright colours, and the winter covers the whole scene with soft snow.
-However, the best time to enjoy the Letná Park is at the end of summer, during the international festival of contemporary circus called Letní Letná (Summer Letná).
+But the best time to enjoy the Letná Park is definitely at the end of summer, during the international festival of contemporary circus called Letní Letná (Summer Letná).

 About the festival